This topic includes:

 |▪||DMX Channel Count - Is only available for DMX-based fixtures.
 Enter the total number of DMX channels which the fixture requires [e.g., a 16-pixel RGB fixture usually requires 48 DMX channels per fixture].|

 - Click Match to let the Fixture Editor automatically set the DMX Channel Count according to the number of single channels added to the list of Channels below.
+Changes will be made as long as Match is enabled.

 |▪||DMX Address MIN / MAX - Is only available for DMX-based fixtures.
 Enter the lowest DMX channel address possible for this fixture and power supply/controller [usually 1].
 Enter the highest DMX channel address possible for this fixture and power supply/controller [usually 512; but if you have a 150-channels fixture and you can only address one fixture per controller for example, then DMX Address Max should be 150.
 In this way, you can only add one fixture per controller and DMX universe]. |